opensearch-project/documentation-website/_install-and-configure/install-opensearch/docker.md

 ### Setting a custom admin password

 Starting with OpenSearch 2.12, a custom admin password is required to set up a demo security configuration.
-For a docker cluster set up using a `docker-compose.yml` file, do either of the following:
+For a Docker cluster set up using a `docker-compose.yml` file, do either of the following:

 1. Export `OPENSEARCH_INITIAL_ADMIN_PASSWORD` with a value in the same terminal session before running `docker-compose up`.
 2. Create an `.env` file in the same folder as your `docker-compose.yml` file with the `OPENSEARCH_INITIAL_ADMIN_PASSWORD` and strong password values.